 If you need to convert WordPress form submissions into leads, you'll need to integrate your site more fully with Salesforce.
 WordPress hooks and filters let you send form data to Salesforce and track your form's performance in your CRM.
 Knowing the forms that convert better will help your inbound marketing team tune the forms that don't work as well.

 3. Track 'Logged-In' User Activity

 To identify the most trafficked areas of your website, you can set up 'logged-in' user page tracking to push user page history into a custom Salesforce Object.
 If you're hosting your WordPress site, be warned that tracking users at this detailed level requires a good deal of computing resources.
-And depending on how your web hosting provider charges you - could turn into an expensive proposition.
-A more reliable and efficient way to track customer activity - and a way to gather intelligence about a visitor before they become a lead - is through HubSpot and a HubSpot Salesforce Integration.
+And depending on how your web hosting provider charges you could turn into an expensive proposition.
+A more reliable and efficient way to track customer activity is through HubSpot and a HubSpot Salesforce Integration.

 4. Build a Product Catalog or Ecommerce Store

 There are many ways to import your product database into your Salesforce CRM, but there are few ways to keep that data synced with an external eCommerce store.
 There are some out of the box solutions available, which are products that work with as many Salesforce setups as possible.
 These off-the-shelf solutions may nullify any customizations to your eCommerce workflow or database.

 A custom integration solution could include a product catalog.
 It could even include a full eCommerce solution that records all stock quantities, sales, and other sales data in your Salesforce database.
 Having previous purchase data in Salesforce is helpful when targeting customers for new products, promotions, or marketing campaigns.

 5. Tack on Campaign IDs to WordPress Actions